“I think that it is really sinking in that I really have to show compassion for myself;

 -Participant of the Mindfulness & Compassion Training Program

-This 9 month, 5 module program for health and end-of-life care professionals develops the skills of mindfulness and compassion in mediating suffering, illness and dying while also sustaining our well being.
+This certificate training for health and end-of-life care professionals develops the skills of mindfulness and compassion in mediating suffering, illness and dying while also sustaining well being.

 Cohort 5 Begins October 5, 2019